Sustainability, Health and Safety

 Our corporate, legal, human resources, and safety/environmental leaders support professionals at every Taylor company to ensure that each and every one complies with applicable labor, safety, and environmental regulations.

 Our Commitment to Identifying and Reducing Environmental Impact

 Many of our businesses have implemented proactive measures to support a range of environmentally-friendly products and product operations.
 Taylor companies have received third party chain of custody certifications including:

 - Programme for the Endorsement of Forest Certifications (PEFC)

-In addition, some Taylor companies have received, or are working towards, third party environmental management system certification, including the Sustainable Green Printer (SGP) or ISO14001.
+In addition, some of our businesses have received, or are working towards, third party environmental management system certification, including the Sustainable Green Printer (SGP) or ISO14001.